noislabs/whitepaper/src/security.md

 Nois contracts are offering.
 This reduces the chance of using the randomness source "insecurely".

-We also offer a "getRandomness(round)" endpoint that is to manipulate with care, only for dapps developers that exactly know what they way, as this can be useful for a certain number of use cases still.
+We may also offer a "getRandomness(round)" endpoint that is to manipulate with care, only for dapps developers that exactly know what they way, as this can be useful for a certain number of use cases still.